 The war on blackheads is not bleak.
 There are treatments to help clear up already clogged pores and prevent their return.

 Dr. Shannon Humphrey is a Vancouver dermatologist and spokesperson for the not for profit Acne and Rosacea Society of Canada.
-She is Medical Director at Carruthers & Humphrey.
+She is Medical Director at Humphrey Cosmetic Dermatology.
 Dr. Humphrey is a Clinical Assistant Professor and Director of Continuing Medical Education at the Department of Dermatology, University of British Columbia.